FN Steak Nachos

 - 2 cups Shredded gouda cheese

-- 1 tbsp Corn Starch or Kamut white all purpose flour
+- 1 tbsp Corn Starch or all-purpose flour

 - 1/4 tsp Worcestershire sauce